fossabot/wp-social-manager/readme.md

 ### Social Profiles ###
 With this plugin you can add your social profile and page URLs and display them on a widget.
 No need to mess around with your theme Menu ever again; the widget will stay there even when you've changed the theme.

-### Hooks ###
-For developers, you can utilize the Action and Filter Hooks to customize the plugin.
-See the "Installation" tab for a few examples, and dig the source code for more.

 ### Translations ###
 - English
 - Indonesia